 This legend is based on the fact that Glastonbury was once an island in a lake.
 The lake has since dried up, but the Tor still stands as a reminder of its existence.

 To get to the top, you will need to walk along either the natural or the terracing footpath along the outer rim.
-These paths date to the same time period as Stonehenge.
+These paths date to the same period as Stonehenge.

 It takes 15-20 minutes to ascend and the climb is best done slowly since it is so steep.